Xergxes7/ps-microphone/README.md

 ![image](https://user-images.githubusercontent.com/82112471/191800203-0563a725-4b6a-4caf-9d3b-29239960b0d6.png)

 # ps-microphone
-Script to enhance as a microphone/loudspeaker when an user enters a define zoned.
+Script which enables louder and further speaking when a player enters the predefined zone.

 # Installation